 Simply put, a method for carrying drinking water.
 The cheapest is a water bottle and cage.
-One of these will cost you $10 to $20.
+One of these will cost you $20 to $30.
 Some people prefer backpack-type hydration bags sometimes known as camelbacks.
 They carry more water than a bottle and also have room for other items like food and tools.
 They also allow for hands-free drinking through a hose while on the bike.
-Hydration bags range in price from $40 to over a hundred depending upon capacity and features.

 Flat Repair Kit

 No matter where or what you ride, you are going to have flats.
 You need to learn how to fix them and you need to have the tools on hand to do it.
 The best way to handle this is with an under-seat bag.
 Inside the bag you need to carry a spare tube, a set of tire levers (used to pry the tire from the rim) a method of inflation (either a frame pump or a CO2 inflation device) and maybe a patch kit as a backup for the spare tube.

 Many people fail to realize how essential a good floor pump is.
 You need a floor pump with a gauge to maintain correct tire pressure in your bike at all times.
 Your bike tires do not keep their air pressure for very long.
 A high-pressure, low volume tire like those on standard road bikes lose about 5psi per day.
 You could inflate your tires on Saturday before your ride and by next Saturday they are dangerously low.
 If you ride a tire that is recommended for 110psi at 70psi you are asking for a pinch flat or a dented rim.
 You need to check your tire pressure before each ride therefore you need a floor pump at the house.
 The frame pump you bought to fix flats on the road is not going to be adequate for this job.